AndreaFilippini/GBA_3DEngine/README.md

 A good range for the number of vertices is between 200 and 500.

-# Converto Model to C data
+# Convert Model to C data
-To convert the model we use the haskell program "vertex.hs" in the src folder.
+To convert the model to a suitable C data we can use two converters:
+- the haskell program "vertex.hs" in the **src/modConv/haskellConv** folder
+- the executable file "createData.exe" in the **src/modConv/VBConv** folder
+Once either program has been executed, a txt file containing a points[][] matrix of xyz coordinates will be generated to and which can be inserted directly into our C code with a simple import directive.

+# Convert Model with VB.NET
+To convert the OBJ model open the CMD prompt and type **createData arg0 arg1 arg2** where:
+- arg0 contains the **path** of the model with .obj extension
+- arg1 contains the **scale**, a float that rapresents the the scale of the model (put 1 if you don't want to change the scale)
+- arg2 contains the **resolution**, which indicates the sampling interval (e.g., if we put 600 we will have 257087 vertices / 600 = 428 vertices in the final model)

+Once the program runs, a txt file containing a points[][] matrix of xyz coordinates will be generated to and which can be inserteddirectly into our C code.

+You can view the source code of executble in "Module1.vb" file in the same folder.

+# Convert Model with Haskell
 After starting GHCi, the interactive version of the GHC compiler, at the command prompt, load the module with **:l vertex** command.

 Next we can call **:main ObjPath**, where ObjPath is the path to the model you want to convert.